-In boxing terms, burpees are the pound-for-pound champion when it comes to working out.
+In boxing terms, I would rate the burpee as the pound-for-pound champion when it comes to working out.

-Whether you’re a beginner to exercise or as advanced as they come, the burpee has a knack of cutting us all down to size.
+Regardless of your current fitness levels, the burpee has the knack of cutting us all down to size.

 How Many Calories Does 100 Burpees Burn?

 Dr Jeff Godin, PhD, CSCS conducted research into the number of calories burned by body weight for burpees in 2014.
 A 120lb person would burn 95 calories doing 100 burpees, a 150lb person would burn 119 calories, a 180lb person would burn 143 calories, whereas a 210lb person would burn 167 calories.

 The number of calories a person will burn while doing 100 burpees will vary for many reasons.

 So, let’s look at these a little closer.

 The more a person weighs, the more energy they expend when they move.

 So, if two people weighing 120lbs and 200lbs respectively, performed 100 burpees, then the heavier person would burn more calories.

 Dr. Jeff Godin, Department Chair and Associate Professor in the Department of Exercise and Sports Science at Fitchburg State College, Massachusetts conducted some research back in 2014.